Azzarnuji/fastapi-opinionated-starter/README.md

 1. **Domain Separation**: Group related functionality by domain (e.g., user, auth, product)
 2. **Controller Responsibilities**: Controllers should handle HTTP concerns only, delegate business logic to services
-3. **Service Layer**: Business logic should reside in service classes
+3. **Service Layer**: Business logic should reside in service classes, not in controllers
 4. **Consistent Naming**: Follow consistent naming conventions for routes and controller methods
 5. **Error Handling**: Implement proper error handling in your services and controllers
+6. **Logging**: Use the enhanced logging system for debugging and monitoring
+7. **Testing**: Write unit and integration tests for your services and controllers

 ### API Documentation